rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

         sudo tar cvzf ~/tomcat.tar.gz /usr/share/tomcat7/webapps/*

 4. If you're using Cloud Files to transfer your files, use one of the following methods to perform the transfer.
-If you will transfer directly by using rsync or SFTP, skip to the final section of this article after the transfer.
+If you're transferring files directly by using rsync or SFTP, skip to the final section of this article.

     -   Enter the following commands to upload your archives to the Cloud Files container (`Tomcat` in this example) by using the